Hazards in your District

 Tsunami

-Devastating Tsunami has occurred in various parts of the Pacific Ocean and therefore can pose a threat to the low-lying coastal areas of the District.
+Tsunamis can be created close to our coastline, in the Pacific Islands or across the Pacific Ocean and pose a threat to the low-lying coastal areas of the district.

 Coastal Erosion